costrx/carquest_pub/empress_freecar.md

 The result that comes back is a *ranked list*, so the first one is the closest and the last one is the most far away carpark.

 ### (2) Query all the modo cars and reformat JSON data.
-This give you a gigantic list of Modo's active cars (almost 900) with all the car details and their booking information.
+This gives you a gigantic list of Modo's cars (almost 900) with all the car details and their booking information.
 ```
 https://bookit.modo.coop/api/v2/car_list
 ```